 Intelligence documents declassified in the 1990s show how the US gave millions of dollars every year to Tibetan dissidents, including Dalai Lama.
 Then the US also trained Tibetan guerillas in Nepal as well as in Colorado.

 WUC is led by a woman named Rebiya Kadeer, who used to be … the richest woman in all of China!
 That’s how much discrimination she faced as an Uyghur.
-While she’s spreading all kinds of lies now, her granddaughters back in Xinjiang made her a video that shows a modern subway/metro system and upscale malls that feature stores like Gucci and Versace.
+While she’s spreading all kinds of lies now, her granddaughters back in Xinjiang made her a video that shows how Uyghurs are enjoying modern subway/metro systems and upscale malls that feature stores like Gucci and Versace.

 Fake News and Atrocity Propaganda